Anna Nagar Ayyappan Koil, Chennai

-Anna Nagar Ayyappan Koil is a Hindu Ayyappan Temple dedicated to the deity Ayyappan in Chennai, India.
+Anna Nagar Ayyappan Koil is a Hindu Temple dedicated to the deity Ayyappan in Chennai, India.
 It is located at the junction of 6th Main Road and 2nd Avenue in Anna Nagar.

 History

 When Anna Nagar was developed as a model town in the late 1960s, the annual vilakku pooja during the mandala makaravilakku season was celebrated by Ayyappa devotees in the newly formed Shanti Colony.
 The residents' response to this annual celebration resulted in the formation of the Sri Ayyappa Seva Samajam (SASS) in 1976, with 14 members in its committee.
 In 1979, the Samajam started a charitable medical centre for the poor and needy.
 The same year, a 7-ground land near the Visveswarayya Tower was allotted to the Samajam by the Tamil Nadu Housing Board for the construction of a temple, for which members contributed ₹ 38,000 towards initial payment.
 Initially, a makeshift temple was built in a thatched shed along with a charitable medical centre in another shed.
 Work on the construction of a permanent temple continued for the next five years in consultation with temple architect Kanipayyur Krishnan Namboodiri.
 The construction was guided by P. N. Subramaniam, the founder-president, P. Chandrasekhara Menon, the second president, and P. V. Nair, and financial support was provided by R. Ratnam, then chairman of Sundaram Industries, and P. Velayudham.
 In May 1984, the typical Kerala-style temple was completed, conforming to the traditional shastraic stipulations.
 The kumbabishekam and consecration of the idol were performed on 13 May 1984 by temple Thantri Abli Krishna Vadhyan Namboodiri and K. M. Kesva Battatripad, former chief priest of the Sabarimala Temple.
 The panchaloha Ayyappan idol was made by Chenganur T. Rajarathinam.
 Idols of Ganesha, Subramanya, Goddess Durga, and Anjenaya were also consecrated.
 Later, a Navagraha (the nine planets) shrine was added in the temple.
 In 1989, a unique architectural structure known as the Natamandapam with an imposing gopuram was added.
 In 2005, gold covering of the 22-paras (segments) dwajasthambam and 27 thazhikakudams with about 6 kg of gold was completed.
 A special kumbabishekam of the gold-covered dwajasthambam was performed on 20 June 2005.